Phonics and Reading

 “The more that you read, the more things you will know.
 The more that you learn, the more places you will go.” – Dr Seuss

-Guided Reading is used throughout the school as a key teaching strategy.
+Guided Reading is used in KS2 as a key teaching strategy, alongside any phonics teaching that is still needed.
 Teachers and Teaching Assistants work with each guided reading group throughout the week.
 Within these sessions there are lots of opportunities for discussions about the book and key skills are taught such as predicting and summarising.

 Children are grouped according to ability and when not reading with an adult the children are given a purposeful reading activity to complete independently.
 Guided Reading texts are chosen to challenge the children and are based on a 90% accuracy rate.

 The books that children take home are intended to be one reading band below the books that they are reading in Guided Reading.
 Children should be able to read these books independently and they are intended to allow the children a chance to practice their fluency, expression and further their understanding and comprehension.